The entrance area, in the Green Room, is where you can pick up a map. You'll need one to navigate the bookstore.

 I pass through this area to get to one of my favorite rooms.

 The Purple Room is non-fiction and I can usually be found in the Asia or ethnic studies aisles.
 I picked up a copy of "Twilight Over Burma: My Life as a Shan Princess," by Inge Sargent.
-I read an excerpt long ago, only remembering that she married a foreign student and didn't find out he was a prince until they visited his country and were met by a parade.
+I read an excerpt long ago in Good Housekeeping magazine, only remembering that she married a foreign student and didn't find out he was a prince until they visited his country and were met by a parade.

 Blue and Green Rooms to return?
 Or Gold Room for romance, manga, and mysteries?